AbleC is an implementation of C, at the C11 standard, using Silver. This is used as a host language in our work on extensible languages.

 matlabfunction construct that generates the boilerplate FFI types and code for calling such functions from MATLAB

-- parts of HALIDE, a DSL for high performance matrix processing
+- A partial demo of HALIDE-like extensions, a DSL for high performance matrix processing

 These all pass the modular determinism analysis in Copper and the modular well-definedness analysis in Silver.